crystal-lang/crystal-book/docs/guides/ci/travis.md

   - docker run -v $PWD:/src -w /src testing crystal spec
 ```

+!!! note
-**Note:** Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.
+    Dockerfile arguments can be used to use the same Dockerfile for latest, nightly or a specific version.

 ## Using services